 Uses for Solar Lights in RVs

-The primary use for solar lights in RVs is of course to have a source of light when you are not hooked up to shore power.
-These lights have been life savers for us when we have been over-nighting without electric hook-ups, because we don’t want to drain our batteries by using our rig’s lights.
-And if we are staying off shore power for a couple of days, we can just charge them with solar power during the day.
 We spent three weeks on Santispac Beach in Baja California Sur, Mexico, and these lights were invaluable.
 We had no hookups at all on the beach, and relied on our solar panels for power.
-We only barely had enough power to get by, so it was great to use all of our solar lights at night, and then put them out on the bumper of our RV to charge during the day.
+In fact, we only just had enough power to get by, so it was great to use all of our solar lights at night.
+During the day, we put them out on the bumper of our RV to charge

 Extra lights are also just useful to have more choices in your lighting.
 Even when we have electricity, we find most of the LED lights are just too bright.
 Joe jokes that the lights are so bright, we could rent out the fifth wheel to surgeons!